 Similar options exist for memory.
 If the total memory usage exceeds your specified info, warning, error, and critical levels, you will receive an alert.
 The next option alerts if a single process is taking up more than its fair share of memory.

 There are also options to alert if specified processes are found to be running or not to be running.
 When entering the names of specific processes to monitor, separate different processes with commas.
 The monitor can also alert you if more or less than a specified number of instances of a process are found to be running.
 You can customize these alerts to include a list of running processes each time you receive notifications.

 Once you are satisfied with your event monitor settings, select authentication for the monitor and a schedule for when you want it to run.
 Save your changes and you are ready to run the event monitor!
 This tutorial went over the different options for memory and CPU monitoring, so you can decide which features are useful for your purposes.
 We taught you how to monitor processes that are running and processes that are not, as well as how to customize the notifications you will receive.
-Be sure to check out the System Health Monitor for a less complex version of this monitor and the CPU Usage Event Monitor combined and keep an eye on the Features page of FrameFlow for new tutorials coming soon.More Tutorials
+Refer to our Process Event Monitor reference guide for more documentation on this event monitor.More Tutorials